History of Target Corporation: 1962–1975: Founding of Target

 While working for the Dayton company, John F. Geisse developed the concept of upscale discount retailing.
-On May 1, 1962, the Dayton Company, using Geisse's concepts, opened its first Target discount store, located at 1515 West County Road B in Roseville, a suburb of Saint Paul, Minnesota.
+On May 1, 1962, the Dayton Company, using Geisse's concepts, opened its first Target discount store, located at 1515 West County Road B in Roseville, a suburb of Saint Paul, Minnesota, located on the site of an uncompleted Jubilee City department store.
 The name "Target" originated from Dayton's publicity director, Stewart K. Widdess, and was intended to prevent consumers from associating the new discount store chain with the department store.
 Douglas Dayton served as the first president of Target.
 The new subsidiary ended its first year with four units, all in Minnesota.
 Target Stores lost money in its initial years but reported its first gain in 1965, with sales reaching $39 million, allowing a fifth store to open in the Minneapolis suburb of Bloomington.
 By 1964, Dayton's was the country's second-largest privately owned department store chain.

 In 1966, Bruce Dayton launched the B. Dalton Bookseller specialty chain as a Dayton Company subsidiary.
 Target Stores expanded outside of Minnesota by opening two stores in Denver, and sales exceeded $60 million.
 The first of these two stores was built in 1966 in Glendale, Colorado, part of the Denver Metropolitan area.
 The store was upgraded to a SuperTarget in 2003 and is still open.
 The next year, the Dayton holdings were reorganized as Dayton Corporation, and it went public with its first offering of common stock.
 It opened two more Target stores in Minnesota, resulting in nine units.
 It acquired the San Francisco–based jeweler Shreve & Co., which it merged with previously acquired J.B.
 Hudson & Son to form Dayton Jewelers.

 This SuperTarget in Roseville, Minnesota (Store #2101), sits on the site of the first Target store (Store #1), which opened in 1962 and was torn down and replaced by this much larger store in 2005.

 In 1968, Target updated its bullseye logo, opting for a more modern look, and expanded into St. Louis, Missouri, with two new stores.
 Target's president, Douglas J. Dayton, returned to the parent Dayton Corporation and was succeeded by William A. Hodder.
 Senior vice-president and founder John Geisse left the company.
 Geisse was later hired by St. Louis–based May Department Stores, where he founded the Venture Stores chain.
 Target Stores ended the year with eleven units and $130 million in sales.
 It acquired the Los Angeles–based Pickwick Book Shops and merged it into B. Dalton Bookseller.